KevinFlanagan7/Golf-classic/README.md

 * As a user, I want to be able to make contact with the club via several different methods, i.e. social media.
 * As a user, I want to be able to easily navigate through the website.
 * As a user, I want to know where the club is based.
-* As a user, I want to know what event is taking place.
+* As a user, I want to know what event is taking place and when.

 ## Site owners Goals
 * Promote the golf classic competition.